 Some good seed giving grasses include:

-- Common Wallaby Grass - Danthonia tenuior.
+Common Wallaby Grass - Danthonia tenuior.
 This grass will attract finches and other seed-eating birds like rosellas and some parrots.
-It lives in: Western Australia, Victoria, Tasmania, New South Wales, and South Australia.
+It grows in: Western Australia, Victoria, Tasmania, New South Wales, and South Australia.

-- Wallaby Grass - Danthonia caespitosa.
-This grass will attract finches and other seed-eating birds like rosellas and some parrots.
-It also attracts skinks, and wombats will munch on it too if you have any near you!
+Wallaby Grass - Danthonia caespitosa.
+This grass will attract finches and other seed-eating birds like rosellas and some smaller parrots.
+It also attracts skinks and wombats.

-- Tussock Grass - Poa labillardieri.
+Tussock Grass - Poa labillardieri.
 This grass provides food for butterflies and seed-eating birds, as well as the occasional kangaroo or wallaby.
-It lives in: Queensland, New South Wales, Victoria, Australian Capital Territory, Tasmania, and South Australia.
+It grows in: Queensland, New South Wales, Victoria, Australian Capital Territory, Tasmania, and South Australia.